 - Choose the year of completion of the thesis and the main language.

-- Give subject terms to your work by choosing the terms from a suggested list.
+- Give subject terms to your work by checking the boxes from a suggested list of subject terms.
+You can also add additional subject terms.
+Start writing the word the the field below and choose the appropriate term from the drop down menu.
 Do not use your own terms.

 - Add the the name of the orderer or commissioner.
 This field is not mandatory.

-- Fill in the duration of attached mp3 or mp4 -file in full minutes.
+- Fill in the duration of the mp3 or mp4 -file in full minutes if it is attached with the thesis file.
 If necessary, round to nearest minute.

 - After filling in all the mandatory fields click "Next".

 - You will receive confirmation by email that your thesis has been transferred to the Theseus open repository.
 Your work will be visible online once the library personnel of your university of applied sciences have checked the information related to your thesis.